Welcome to today's edition of the Rush 24-7 podcast.

 Oh, yeah.

-Uh Dubai just bought the QE too.
+Dubai just bought the QE2.

 Look for the good in everything.

-You people are seeing on display every day the dangers of big unresponsive government.
+You people are seeing on display every day the dangers of big, unresponsive government.

 These senators keep telling us we don't know what's in a bill.